sisrfeng/coc-wiki/F.A.Q.md

 Here's some common problems that you may need to understand when working with coc.nvim.

+## Completion for function parameter not working.

+Completion for function parameter requries server send the completion as snippet, some language server doesn't support that.
+It could also be done by use a coc extension which use middleware for request and provide snippet for function completion item.

+## Linting is slow.

+There could be debounce at server side or the server is busy.

+For performance reason, coc also have debounce for show diagnostics, it's 50ms.
+So it's probably problem of language server you're using.

 ## Not working after upgrade node.

 Run command `:CocRebuild` to rebuild coc extensions, some of them could be using C++ addons, which requires rebuild after upgrade.